Joby Aviation Inc. (JOBY) Shares Soar Above 1-Year High

 JOBY’s Market Performance

-The stock of Joby Aviation Inc. (JOBY) has seen a 7.58% increase in the past week, with a 0.24% rise in the past month, and a -8.58% fall in the past quarter.
-The volatility ratio for the week is 9.03%, and the volatility levels for the past 30 days are at 5.23% for JOBY.
-The simple moving average for the past 20 days is 4.81% for JOBY’s stock, with a -4.95% simple moving average for the past 200 days.
+The stock of Joby Aviation Inc. (JOBY) has seen a 11.27% increase in the past week, with a 14.77% rise in the past month, and a 12.32% gain in the past quarter.
+The volatility ratio for the week is 5.93%, and the volatility levels for the past 30 days are at 5.71% for JOBY.
+The simple moving average for the last 20 days is 15.40% for JOBY stock, with a simple moving average of 6.38% for the last 200 days.

 Analysts’ Opinion of JOBY